landrygeiger/pfi-calculator/README.md

 ### Obtaining an Access Token

 To use the tool, you will first need a GroupMe API access token.
-To obtain an access token, navigate to https://dev.groupme.com/ and create an account.
+To obtain an access token, navigate to https://dev.groupme.com/ and sign into your account.
 Next, create an application.
 Your access token can then be found by clicking "Accesss Token" on the site's navigation bar.

 Finally, open the `.env` file and paste in the following line but replace `[your_token_here]` with your access token.